Updated as of November 2024

 The Great Divergence in Competitive and Monopoly Electricity Price Trends

 In The Great Divergence, originally published in September of 2018, Dr. O’Connor examines electricity price data across the United States in both competitive and regulated monopoly states and across a decade of time to reach a compelling set of conclusions.
-The insight from this paper is that by looking past price comparisons between or within particular states (or within particular years) a more profound trend emerges: states that rely on regulated monopoly power supply service have seen prices rise over time at a far steeper rate than those states that restructured to adopt competitive retail choice.
+The insight from this paper is that by looking past price comparisons between or within particular states (or within particular years), a more profound trend emerges: states that rely on regulated monopoly power supply service have seen prices rise over time at a far steeper rate than those states that restructured to adopt competitive retail choice.
 In other words, regardless of the experience of any individual customer at any particular point in time, the states that made the decision to implement competition achieved a significantly lower weighted average cost of electricity than if they continued to rely upon a regulated monopoly structure.
 The paper refers to this startling trend as “The Great Divergence.”

 Top 3 Charts from The Great Divergence:

-(Updated through latest data available as of August 2023)
+(Updated through latest data available as of September 2024)

-Figure 2 – All-Sector Weighted Average Percentage Price Change, Choice vs. Monopoly States, 2008-2022
+Figure 2 – All-Sector Weighted Average Percentage Price Change, Choice vs. Monopoly States, 2008-2023

-Figure 6 – All Sector Price % Price Change by State, 2008-2022
+Figure 6 – All Sector Price % Price Change by State, 2008-2023

-Figure 12 – Change in Capacity Factor, 1997, 2008, and 2021 (Generation Output/Potential Output)
+Figure 12 – Change in Capacity Factor, 1997, 2008, and 2022 (Generation Output/Potential Output)

 In addition to the three figures from The Great Divergence updated above, all figures have also been updated and made available here.
 Download all the updated charts from The Great Divergence